Choosing a www vs non-www domain name: pros, cons, and recommendations

 How does 301 redirect work?

-On top of that, redirects are good at passing the link juice, which means that your www site version will benefit from the backlinks that point to the corresponding non-www pages.
+Redirects are also good at passing link juice, which means that your www site version will benefit from backlinks pointing to the corresponding non-www pages.

-To set up a 301 directly via the .htaccess file, which is located in your website’s root folder, you’ll need to add a few lines of code to it.
+You can set up a 301 directly via the .htaccess file (located in your website’s root folder) and add a few lines of code to it.

-If you have decided to use the non-www version and want to redirect users and bots trying to access the www-version, add the following lines of code:
+If you’ve chosen the non-www version and want to redirect users and bots from the www-version, add the following lines of code:

 RewriteEngine On